tthmok/599.90/assignments.md

 In both cases, you will have received the training on how to complete the assignment well in advance of the due date.
 I encourage you to submit early.

-To submit, simply send an email to your TA with a link to your github repo for the project.
-The repo should include a screenshot and explanation of what the TA should expect to see and do when she tries running your code.
+To submit, simply send a link (slack or email) to your github repo for the assignment.
+The repo should include a screenshot and explanation of what should be expected when running your code.

 ## Assignment 1: AR Hello World